carls0n/libhide.so.2/README.md

 	libresolv.so.2 => /usr/lib/libresolv.so.2 (0x00007f59a0991000)
   ```
 Another note, there is a way to hide this entry from cat /proc/self/maps.
 So, this may not show up if an attacker purposely hides it from being read in virtual memory.
 I have included the source code for memory-hiding named libhide-memory.c.
 Compile it as libhide.so.3 or change the name of LIB_TO_HIDE  in source.<br><br>
-Onvce you have it compiled, you can test it as follows
+Once you have it compiled, you can test it as follows
 ```
 LD_PRELOAD=./libhide.so.3 cat /proc/self/maps
 ```